SSoelvsten/bdd-benchmark/README.md

 > [!IMPORTANT]
 > ZDDs are not supported for this benchmark (yet)!

-Based on Jaco van de Pol's Christmas holiday hobbyproject, this is an implementation of a QBF solver.
-Given an input in the [*qcir*](https://www.qbflib.org/qcir.pdf) format, the decision diagram representing each gate is computed bottom-up.
+This benchmark is a small recreation of Jaco van de Pol's [Qubi](https://github.com/jacopol/qubi) project.
+Given a Quantified Boolean Formula (QBF) in the [*qcir*](https://www.qbflib.org/qcir.pdf) format, the decision diagram representing each gate is computed bottom-up.
 The outermost quantifier in the *prenex* is not resolved with BDD operations.
-Instead, if the decision diagram has not already collapsed to a terminal, a witness/counter-example is obtained from the diagram.
+Instead, if the decision diagram has not already collapsed to a terminal, a witness or a counter-example is obtained from the diagram.

 - **`-f <path>`**